elusivecodes/FrostDateTime/README.md

 **Clone**

-Create a new *DateTime* using the current date and timezone.
+Create a new *DateTime* using the current date and timeZone.

 ```javascript
 const clone = date.clone();